Ultra-Low Bitrate Perceptual Image Compression with Shallow Encoder: Introduction

 \section{Introduction}

-Image compression lies at the core of visual communication systems, enabling efficient storage and transmission of visual data across diverse platforms.
-Traditional image compression standards such as JPEG \cite{wallace1991jpeg} and H.266/VVC \cite{bross2021overview} are built upon hand-crafted transforms and quantization strategies optimized primarily for rate-distortion performance.
-In recent years, the emergence of neural image compression (NIC) \cite{he2022elic, balle2016end, balle2018variational, cheng2020learned, guo2021causal, jiang2023mlicpp} has revolutionized this domain by learning compact latent representations in an end-to-end manner.
-These approaches demonstrate superior adaptability and visual quality compared to manually designed standards, especially under moderate bitrates.
+Image compression is the core of visual communication systems that enable efficient storage and transmission of visual data across various platforms.
+Traditional compression standards such as JPEG \cite{wallace1991jpeg} and H.266/VVC \cite{bross2021overview} are built upon hand-crafted transforms and quantization, while recent neural image compression \cite{he2022elic, balle2017end, balle2018variational, cheng2020learned, guo2021causal, jiang2023mlicpp} has revolutionized this domain by jointly learning non-linear transforms and latent representations.
+These methods display superior adaptability and visual quality compared to manually designed standards, especially at moderate bitrates.

 However, when operating at ultra-low bitrates where only a few bits are available, image compression faces unique and severe challenges.
 Such conditions are particularly relevant for bandwidth-constrained and computation-limited senders, including edge devices and IoT terminals.
 In these cases, the encoder must operate under stringent computation and bitrate budgets.
 Traditional standards \cite{wallace1991jpeg, sullivan2012overview, bross2021overview} tend to produce severe blurring and blocking artifacts due to the inherent rate-distortion tradeoff.
 Moreover, their hand-crafted nature prevents them from optimizing directly toward perception, which is critical in human-aligned visual quality assessment at extremely low bitrates.